danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 This protocol could be used to sync batches of data, where the order is irrelevant.
 For instance, you could use it to sync offline data, where the server does not care in which order the data is synced.

-This protocol also implements `performOperation(on:completion:)` in a protocol extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `ParallellBatchOperation`.
+This protocol also implements `performOperation(on:completion:)` in a protocol extension, which means that you just have to implement `performOperation(onItem:completion:)` when you implement `ParallelBatchOperation`.

-Just like `ParallellBatchOperation`, you just have to care about how to handle each item, not how the operation is coordinated.
-Since both protocols implement `CollectionOperation`, they're also externally interchangable, which means that you trigger a parallell item operation and a parallell batch operation in the same way.
+Just like `ParallelBatchOperation`, you just have to care about how to handle each item, not how the operation is coordinated.
+Since both protocols implement `CollectionOperation`, they're also externally interchangable, which means that you trigger a parallel item operation and a parallel batch operation in the same way.

 Let's see if we can take this even further.

 ### Sequential item operation

-If your operation is asynchronous and the order of the performed operations is important, you can't use parallell operations, since a simple network delay could mess up the order of performed operations.
+If your operation is asynchronous and the order of the performed operations is important, you can't use parallel operations, since a simple network delay could mess up the order of performed operations.
 The absolute best way to handle these problems is to design your solution so that the order of execution is irrelevant.
-However, if you can't do this, you must execute your operations sequentially instead of in parallell.
+However, if you can't do this, you must execute your operations sequentially instead of in parallel.

 Let's create another `ItemOperation`, that performs an operation sequentially on every item in the collection: